 Green Circle Salons

-Green Circle Salons' PPE Recovery Initiative partners with businesses to collect masks, gloves, wipes, and paper towels.
+Green Circle Salons' PPE Recovery Initiative partners with businesses, such as eco-minded salons and spas, to collect masks, gloves, wipes, and paper towels.
 They are recycled into clean renewable energy for homes and businesses, and the ash that comes from the process is then added to asphalt and building materials.
 Companies just have to pay $85 for a box, so they can collect PPE items from staff and customers.
 It's definitely worth every penny.

 Throw them in the garbage